bos/stanford-cs240h/notes/l3/ffi.md

 # Forcing

 * Turning a thunk into a non-thunk is known as *forcing* it
-* What if a thunk's return value is bigger than thunk?
+* What if a thunk's return value doesn't fit in thunk's `args`?
     * This is why we have the `IND` `ValInfo` tag--Allocate new `Val`, place indirect forwarding pointer in old `Val`
-* A possible implementation of forcing that walks `IND` pointers
+* A possible implementation of forcing that walks `IND` pointers:

     ~~~~ {.c}
     Exception *force (Val **vp)